decimatedTomato/learnJava/README.md

 # Introduction to Java

+## Motivation
+- I know of the java programming language, I can teach you.
+- I found there is a lot of outdated and conflicting teaching around OOP, I aim to make it all more manageable.

+## Prerequisites
+- Able to read english (But the README is also written in english so this is probably the case)
+- A little bit of programming know-how
+- Curiosity
+- Ability to ask follow up questions (to me or the internet)

 ## Completed
 - Introduction to language features
+- Introduction to OOP principles

 ## Not Completed
-- Introduction to OOP
 - Introduction to data structures
 - Introduction to software design

-## Prerequisites
-- Able to read english (But the README is also written in english so this is probably the case)
-- A little bit of programming know-how
-- Curiosity
-- Ability to ask follow up questions

 ## Scope
 <span style='color:#07F007'>